mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

 #### Example of media processing device

 - Graphics card
-  - A device that connects a computer to a monitor.
+  - A device that connects a computer to a monitor
   - It consists of a video RAM that stores information displayed on the screen and a video control circuit that reads the contents and converts them into control signals and outputs them.
     - MDA (Monochrome Display Adapter)
     - CGA (Color Graphics Adapter)